khicago/markit/docs/faq.md

 ---
 layout: default
 title: "FAQ - Frequently Asked Questions"
-description: "Find answers to common questions about MarkIt parser - usage, configuration, performance, and troubleshooting."
+description: "Answers to common questions about MarkIt parser - usage, configuration, performance, and troubleshooting."
-keywords: "markit faq, parser questions, troubleshooting, go xml html parser, LLM, AI"
+keywords: "markit faq, parser questions, troubleshooting, go xml html parser"
 author: "Khicago Team"
 ---

 # Frequently Asked Questions

-> **Quick answers to common questions about MarkIt**
+Common questions about using MarkIt and how to get the most out of it.

-## 📋 Table of Contents
+## Table of Contents

 - [General Questions](#general-questions)
 - [Installation & Setup](#installation--setup)